Salt Lake police arrest teen, one other accused of robbing victim at gunpoint - NewsBreak

 OGDEN, Utah (KUTV) — Detectives with the Ogden City Police Department's Investigative Team are reportedly working to gather additional information on a shooting that Sunday morning.
 Lieutenant Ziegler told 2News that police were dispatched to a parking lot behind 25th Street at 1:40 a.m. on reports of shots fired.

-SALT LAKE CITY — A 14-year-old girl was saved after being kidnapped over the weekend thanks to the SafeUT app.
-Salt Lake City Police Department arrested 26-year-old Jonathan Simonji who is accused of kidnapping a 14-year-old girl.
-On Saturday, Jan 21, at 3:08 a.m. dispatch received a call from...

-Man to serve 1-15 years for hit-and-run death of West Jordan boy
+A 14-year-old girl was kidnapped, taken to an Airbnb, and ultimately saved by the SafeUT app early Saturday morning, according to Salt Lake City Police.

-The man who killed a 13-year-old boy during a hit-and-run incident in West Jordan last year has been sentenced up to 15 years in prison.
+Man who killed 13-year-old Eli Mitchell sentenced up to 20 years in prison

 Two people seriously wounded in early morning Ogden shooting